hmcts/ccd-client/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.

-To release a new version `Draft a new release` via the Github Release tab.
-When the release is published the code will be built and published to maven.
+To release a new version add a tag with the version number and push this up to the origin repository.
+This will then build and publish the release to maven.

 ## License